Blending

 }

-This time (whenever OpenGL renders a fragment) it combines the current fragment's color with the fragment color currently in the color buffer based on its alpha value.
+This time (whenever OpenGL renders a fragment) it combines the current fragment's color with the fragment color currently in the color buffer based on the alpha value of FragColor.
 Since the glass part of the window texture is semi-transparent we should be able to see the rest of the scene by looking through this window.

-If you take a closer look however, you might notice something is off.
+If you take a closer look however, you may notice something is off.
 The transparent parts of the front window are occluding the windows in the background.
 Why is this happening?

 The reason for this is that depth testing works a bit tricky combined with blending.
-When writing to the depth buffer, the depth test does not care if the fragment has transparency or not so the transparent parts are written to the depth buffer as any other value.
-The result is that the entire quad of the window is checked for depth testing regardless of transparency.
+When writing to the depth buffer, the depth test does not care if the fragment has transparency or not, so the transparent parts are written to the depth buffer as any other value.
+The result is that the background windows are tested on depth as any other opaque object would be, ignoring transparency.
 Even though the transparent part should show the windows behind it, the depth test discards them.

 So we cannot simply render the windows however we want and expect the depth buffer to solve all our issues for us; this is also where blending gets a little nasty.
 To make sure the windows show the windows behind them, we have to draw the windows in the background first.
 This means we have to manually sort the windows from furthest to nearest and draw them accordingly ourselves.